aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   ```

   Here, `write: Capacity.autoscaled({ max: 70 })` and the `read: Capacity.fixed(20)` is defined at global
   table level props.
-These values will be used for each replica and each global secondary index.
+And `readCapacity: Capacity.fixed(10),` is specified for a GSI and write capacity would be
+  the same as the table since not defined in the GSI.

 * __Replicas__
   User can choose to assign capacity values for each replica.
 They will still need to specify "write" capacity